Ramsey Quantifiers over Automatic Structures: Complexity and Applications to Verification: Proofs of Section

 Automatic structures are infinite structures whose domains are \emph{regular sets} (represented by finite automata over finite words/trees) and whose relations are \emph{regular relations} (represented by synchronized finite word/tree automata)~\cite{BG00,BG04}.
 They have been intensively studied in the logic and automata community, and have been also applied to infinite-state verification, especially the area of regular model checking.
-In this paper, we are interested in algorithmic aspects of the so-called \emph{Ramsey quantifiers}, which state the existence of infinite cliques.
-We pinpoint a surprising connection between Ramsey quantifiers and the verification of liveness properties in regular model checking, as well as monadic decomposability of regular relations (a.k.a. finite recognizability).
-Exploiting this connection, we establish a comprehensive picture of the computational complexity landscape of Ramsey quantifiers over automatic structures, as well the aforementioned verification problems.
+In this paper, we are interested in algorithmic aspects of the \emph{Ramsey quantifiers} \cite{Rubin08}, which state the existence of infinite cliques.
+[Ramsey quantifiers are also known in model theory as Magidor-Malitz quantifiers, e.g., see \cite{Hayut17}.]
+Similar clique-like objects were also considered in the proofs of two seemingly different problems over automatic structures; namely, the problems of verification of liveness properties in regular model checking \cite{TL08,TL10}, as well as monadic decomposability of regular relations (a.k.a. finite recognizability) \cite{barcelo2019monadic,CartonCG06}.
+In this paper, we investigate a more general notion of quantifiers that generalize the classic Ramsey quantifiers and these aforementioned clique-like objects studied in the context of liveness and monadic decomposability.
+Through our new notion of quantifiers, we establish a comprehensive picture of the computational complexity landscape of Ramsey quantifiers over automatic structures, as well the aforementioned verification problems.
 We first discuss the state-of-the-art of these seemingly disconnected problems.

 \paragraph{Ramsey Quantifiers over Automatic Structures} Blumensath and Gr\"{a}del were the first to systematically study automatic structures~\cite{BG00,BG04}.
-A fundamental fact is that, given a first-order formula $\varphi(\bm{x})$ and a word/tree automatic structure $\mathfrak{A}$ (with domain $A$), one can effectively compute a synchronized word/tree automaton representing the set $\sem{\varphi}{\mathfrak{A}} = \{ \bm{a} \in A^{|\bm{x}|} : \mathfrak{A} \models \varphi(\bm{a}) \}$ of solutions of $\varphi$.
+A fundamental fact is that, given a first-order formula $\varphi(\bm{x})$ and a word/tree automatic structure $\mathfrak{A}$ (with domain $A$), one can effectively compute a synchronized word/tree automaton representing the set $\sem{\varphi}{\mathfrak{A}} = \{ \bm{a} \in A^{|\bm{x}|} \mid \mathfrak{A} \models \varphi(\bm{a}) \}$ of solutions of $\varphi$.
 In other words, regular relations are \emph{effectively closed under all first-order operations}.
 Consequently, first-order~(FO) model checking over automatic structures is decidable.